 - Professional, experienced librarians providing f2f instruction on how to find and use information

 - Course textbooks on reserve for most COD courses

 - A large print collection at the Palm Desert location

 The Libraries are very active in providing students with the tools they need to succeed in their college courses.
 The staff offers library and research instruction to students in several ways:

-In Groups – Every semester, the professional librarians provide many course-related instruction sessions to students in a variety of courses, from Art to Zoology.
+In Groups – Every semester, the professional librarians provide many course-related instruction sessions to students in all areas.
 Each of these sessions last from one to two hours and are geared toward the specific areas of study as requested by the course instructors.

-The College Libraries invite all students, faculty, and others in the community to drop by the library to check out all the services, equipment, and other resources available online and in person.
+The College Libraries invite all students, faculty, community members and visitors to visit the library and discover all the services, equipment, and other resources available online and in person.